Prosperalink/OV12/docs/copywriting/MULTILINGUAL_COPY_IMPLEMENTATION.md

 - **Main Headline:** "Orson Vision"
 - **Sub-headline:** "Cinematic Humanism in Digital Innovation"
-- **Description:** "We craft immersive digital experiences that blend cutting-edge technology with human-centered design, creating moments that inspire and transform."
+- **Description:** "We unearth and amplify your unique story through cinematic digital experiences that resonate deeply, transform perceptions, and inspire meaningful action.
+Every interaction is crafted like a film scene—with precision, artistry, and emotional depth."
-- **Primary CTA:** "Start Your Journey"
+- **Primary CTA:** "Begin Your Cinematic Journey"
 - **Secondary CTA:** "Watch Our Story"
 - **Social Proof:** "4.9/5 from 200+ clients" | "Trusted by 500+ businesses"